AlexKlick/SalarySight/README.md

 ### Create User

 Create a new user with a GitHub authentication code.
+The code is the only mutation argument to be inputted into the query.

 ```graphql
     mutation {